ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/12_Esaman_Kappa.md

 One day, I played along the river.
 Swimming down, I came to water-drawing place of Samayunkur.
 The younger sister of Samayunkur, as beautiful as a goddess, was there.
-She was holding a bucket in one hand and
+She was holding a bucket in one hand,
-A bundle of bulrushes in the other hand [1].
+And a bundle of bulrushes in the other hand [1].

-I poked my head out at the edge of the river, And asked,
+I poked my head out at the edge of the river,
+And asked,
 "Do you have father?
 Do you have mother?"
 The maiden flustered, and looked around.
 When she found me, her face filled with anger.
 "You hateful flat head, you wicked flat head,
-have insulted me [2]!
+Have insulted me [2]!
 Friends with baring fangs [3], go and get him!"

 At her call, large dogs rushed out,
 Showing their fangs at me.